310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 <th>(Just because he can, doesn’t mean I should ask him to do another.
 I have no right to do so.
 We aren’t friends — we’re nothing to each other.
 I should solve my problems on my own.)</th>

 <th>(I don’t want to be a helpless victim that asks for help from heroes—I want to *become* a hero.)</th>
 {% endbubble %}

 {% bubble Kanata past %}
-… chiaki? what is wrong? do not Hold back, hurry and tell me your Wish~♪
+…chiaki? what is wrong? do not Hold back, hurry and tell me your Wish~♪

-i can grant it for you\~ no matter what it is~♪
+i can grant it for you\~ no matter what it is\~♪
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 …………

-… No, I won’t.
-I won’t be wishing for anything from you.
+…No, I won’t.
+I won’t wish for anything from you.
 {% endbubble %}

 {% bubble Kanata past %}
 huh\~? why not? you are being so mean, chiaki~?
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 Shinkai-kun… Alright, then let me wish for one thing.
 Stop relaxing in a bath here, and go to class before it begins.